2016 Montenegrin coup attempt allegations: Annulment of the verdict

+Retrial

+The Montenegrin Higher Court refused in April 2023 to split the retrial into two, with one involving Mandić, Knežević and Čađenović, and the other with 10 defendants, so secret documents could be presented by the prosecution.
+Starting in June 2023, it was originally scheduled to continue in October 2023, however the retrial continuation date was moved to February 2024.
+The court ruled to uphold the acquittals in July 2024.
+The Special State Prosecutor's Office (SDT) appealed the acquittal in June 2025.

 Aftermath

 On 28 April 2017, Montenegro's parliament voted 46–0 to join NATO, while the majority of opposition parties kept boycotting parliament sessions and protesters burned NATO flags outside.
 Tensions between Montenegro and Russia continued to escalate thereafter.
 In November 2019, the U.S. Department of Defense-authorized, editorially independent newspaper, Stars and Stripes, cited the "hybrid attack during [Montenegrin] elections in 2016" as an explanation why the first NATO counter-hybrid warfare team was being deployed to Montenegro.

-In its political rights and civil liberties worldwide report in May 2020, Freedom House marked Montenegro under the Đukanović's party (DPS) rule as a hybrid regime rather than a democracy because of declining standards in governance, justice, elections and media freedom.
-Freedom House stated that years of increasing state capture, abuse of power and strongman tactics employed by long-term Prime Minister and President Milo Đukanović had tipped country over the edge, and for the first time since 2003, Montenegro was no longer categorised as a democracy.
-The report emphasised the unequal electoral process, cases of political arrests, negative developments related to judicial independence, media freedoms, as well as a series of unresolved cases of corruption within the DPS-led government.
+In May 2019 the then Foreign Secretary of the United Kingdom, Jeremy Hunt, stated:

+The failed coup attempt against Montenegro in 2016 was one of the most outrageous examples of Russia’s attempts to undermine European democracy.
+The GRU’s brazen attempt to interfere with Montenegro’s national elections and undermine Montenegro’s application to join NATO is yet another example of destabilising and aggressive Russian behaviour over the last decade.

 On 1 September 2020, Montenegrin President Milo Đukanović accused Serbian President Aleksandar Vučić and Belgrade-based media of interfering in the internal politics of Montenegro, as well of alleged trying to revive a "Greater Serbia policy".